turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 You are calling the `include?` method on the string `"Hello World"`.
 You are passing the **Argument** `"Hello"` to the `include?` method.
 The **Return Value** is `true`.

-**Note**: Parenthesis are optional when passing parameters.
+**Note**: Parenthesis are optional when passing arguments.
 The previous code snippet could also be written as:

 ```ruby
 pry(main)> "Hello World".include?("Hello")